 Support for people seeking asylum living in the community

-The conditions under which people seeking asylum live varies depending on the date and method of arrival in Australia, on the stage reached in their application for protection, and also on the unreviewable discretion of the Department of Immigration and Border Protection.
+The conditions under which people seeking asylum live varies depending on the date and method of arrival in Australia, on the stage reached in their application for protection, and also on the unreviewable discretion of the Department of Home Affairs.
 Some are granted the right to work.
-Some are granted a supporting benefit that is less than the lowest amount of the Newstart payment, which is below what is generally considered to be the Poverty Line.
+Some are granted a supporting benefit that is less than the lowest amount of available Centrelink payments, which is below what is generally considered to be the Poverty Line.
 Most are granted access to Medicare benefits.

 Because of the variety and often arbitrary decisions taken about entitlements, some people have access neither to work nor to benefits.
 These people depend on the generosity of their ethnic communities and of charitable agencies for food, clothing and shelter.

 Recent research by the Rights Advocacy Project has highlighted how the current Bridging Visa system fails to protect and support people seeking asylum in Australia: "Without a valid bridging visa, a person seeking asylum is left in a precarious situation at the risk of detainment or deportation.
 Despite this, under sections 46A, 46B and 91K of the Migration Act, certain cohorts of people seeking asylum are barred from applying for bridging visas, or being granted them, without intervention by the Minister.
 The operation of these provisions and the accompanying exercise of ministerial powers has created unsustainable, dangerous and unliveable conditions for people seeking asylum in Australia."

 Ethical judgment of provisions for people seeking protection